Road rage in Wisconsin is a problem. But is it a crime? Our top criminal defense attorneys explain:

 Road rage isn’t automatically a crime.
 But when taken to an aggressive level, you could certainly be exposing yourself to criminal prosecution.

 When facing any kind of criminal conviction, it’s important that you hire a top criminal defense attorney.
-At Meyer Van Severen, S.C. you’ll meet some of the best criminal defense attorneys in Wisconsin.
+At Van Severen Law Office you’ll meet some of the best criminal defense attorneys in Wisconsin.
 And we all want to help you.
 Whether your charge is a ticket, a misdemeanor, or a felony, it’s important that you protect your liberty, your record, and your name moving forward.

 Because we recognize things happen around the clock, 7 days a week, we answer phones 24/7.
 Contact us immediately at (414) 270-0202.